ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou01.md

 {{ page.product_name }} is an Io4Edge device, and therefore supports the features common to all [Io4Edge devices]({{ '/edge-solutions/io4edge' | relative_url }}).

-## Detailed Technical Specification

-Please refer to the [Data Sheet](https://www.ci4rail.com/wp-content/uploads/2021/10/IOU01_DS_en.pdf)
+Find more detailed informtion in the [Data Sheet](https://www.ci4rail.com/wp-content/uploads/2021/10/IOU01_DS_en.pdf)